lmondada/dphil-thesis/content/02_quantum/04_need_help.md

-To facilitate such a large swath of abstractions, the first step quantum compilers must take is to make a distinction between the language frontend and the _internal representation_ (IR) that the compiler uses to reason about the program and perform optimisations.
+To facilitate such a large swath of abstractions, the first step quantum compilers must take is to make a distinction between the language frontend and the _intermediate representation_ (IR) that the compiler uses to reason about the program and perform optimisations.
 This will be the topic of
 {{% reflink "chap:compiler" %}}.
 The graph-based IR that we introduce in that chapter will then form the foundation for the new quantum compilation techniques that will be developed throughout the remainder of the thesis.